Skip to content

 1. Click the connection link

-2. A new window opens with the service’s authorization page
+2. A new window opens with the service’s authorisation page

 Service Selection